 - 3.5.1 Before proceeding with the business of the meeting, the person presiding at the meeting shall undertake the acknowledgement and/or greetings deemed appropriate by the Council. - 3.5.2 The order of business shall be determined by resolution of Council from time to time.
 The order of business may be altered for a particular meeting where the Councillors at that meeting pass a motion to that effect.
-A motion to alter the order of business may be moved without notice. - 3.5.3 Unless otherwise altered, the order of business for an ordinary meeting shall be as follows: - a) opening of meeting; - b) acknowledgement of country; - c) opening prayer / reflection; - d) attendance including apologies and leave of absence; - e) memorials or condolences; - f) confirmation of the minutes of the previous meeting; - g) adoption of Audit Committee meeting report and recommendations (when applicable); - h) presentation of petitions addressed to the Council and tabled by Councillors; - receipt of correspondence, responses to petitions and community comment participant (as tabled by the CEO); - j) community comment; - k) consideration of notices of motion to repeal or amend resolutions; - I) conflicts of interest notified to the CEO, where not specifically related to an item on the agenda - m) officers' reports to Council as referred by the CEO (conducted in sessions) - n) notified general business items (including reports on significant regional achievements) or response to questions taken on notice; - closed session (where required in accordance with s254J of the Local Government Regulation 2012); - confidential officers' reports to Council as referred by the CEO (conducted in Sessions); and - ii. confidential general business - 3.5.4 The unconfirmed minutes of a preceding meeting shall be taken into consideration at every ordinary meeting of Council, in order that such minutes may be confirmed. - No discussion shall be permitted with respect to such minutes except with respect to their accuracy as a record of the proceedings. - All councillors present at the meeting can vote to confirm the minutes including those who were absent at the previous meeting and those who had a conflict of interest at the previous meeting. - 3.5.5 The procedure of a committee for dealing with business must be in accordance with the adopted Terms of Reference for each committee, or if there is no procedural direction governing a particular matter, the Chairperson's decision.
+A motion to alter the order of business may be moved without notice. - 3.5.3 Unless otherwise altered, the order of business for an ordinary meeting shall be as follows: - a) opening of meeting; - b) acknowledgement of country; - c) opening prayer / reflection; - d) attendance including apologies and leave of absence; - e) memorials or condolences; - f) confirmation of the minutes of the previous meeting; - g) adoption of Audit Committee meeting report and recommendations (when applicable); - h) presentation of petitions addressed to the Council and tabled by Councillors; - receipt of correspondence addressed to the Council and tabled by the Chief Executive Officer, and Council responses to petitions tabled and community comment addresses (both matters at the discretion of the CEO); - j) community comment; - k) consideration of notices of motion to repeal or amend resolutions; - I) conflicts of interest notified to the CEO, where not specifically related to an item on the agenda - m) officers' reports to Council as referred by the CEO (conducted in sessions) - n) notified general business items (including reports on significant regional achievements) or response to questions taken on notice; - closed session (where required in accordance with s254J of the Local Government Regulation 2012); - i. confidential officers' reports to Council as referred by the CEO (conducted in Sessions); and - ii. confidential general business - 3.5.4 The unconfirmed minutes of a preceding meeting shall be taken into consideration at every ordinary meeting of Council, in order that such minutes may be confirmed.

+No discussion shall be permitted with respect to such minutes except with respect to their accuracy as a record of the proceedings.

+All councillors present at the meeting can vote to confirm the minutes including those who were absent at the previous meeting and those who had a conflict of interest at the previous meeting.

+3.5.5 The procedure of a committee for dealing with business must be in accordance with the adopted Terms of Reference for each committee, or if there is no procedural direction governing a particular matter, the Chairperson's decision.